Skip to Main Content

 A parent student loan is a loan for which a parent is the primary borrower, and the borrower uses the funds to help pay for their child's education.
 You can choose from two types of parent student loans:

-Unlike other federal loans that come with lower student loan limits, you can borrow up to your child’s certified cost of attendance (minus any other financial aid they’ve received) with a PLUS Loan.
+Unlike other federal loans that come with lower student loan limits, you can borrow up to your child's school-certified cost of attendance (minus any other financial aid they've received) with a PLUS loan.

 Keep in mind:

-PLUS Loans require a credit check.
+Parent PLUS loans require a credit check.
 If you have an adverse credit history — such as a recent credit default or bankruptcy — you might be denied without an endorser.

 Loan amount